Who can participate?

 What does it cost to participate?

-The total cost of DataStreme Courses for the 2020/21 academic year is $450/semester (only $350 for AMS members; note that K–12 teacher annual membership in the Society is $59 per year, currently prorated to $44.25 for the remainder of 2020).
+The total cost of DataStreme Courses for the 2021/22 academic year is $450/semester (only $350 for AMS members; note that K–12 teacher annual membership in the Society is $61 per year, and is prorated depending on the time of the year).
 The DataStreme course fee covers all course materials including textbooks, university academic fees, as well as the three tuition-free graduate credits per course.
 The fee is nonrefundable.
 Instructions on paying the course fee will be distributed after acceptance to the course.
 By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of fall 2020).

 How is the course conducted?